Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: Language Representations are More Noisy than Expected

-VLMs like CLIP prevail partly because of their capability to perform zero-shot inferences guided by intuitive language cues.
-As demonstrated in the previous section, techniques such as DFR guide us toward identifying an optimal task matrix that can effectively discern variations in core features.
-Similarly, in zero-shot learning, the task matrix is formed by concatenating text representations.
-This section explores the biases inherent in zero-shot classification prompts and examines whether it is possible to find a text prompt whose representation vector closely approximates the optimal task matrix, akin to a linear probe refined by DFR.
+VLCMs like CLIP prevail partly because of their capability to perform zero-shot inferences guided by intuitive language cues.
+As demonstrated in the previous section, techniques such as DFR guide us toward identifying an optimal linear probe that can effectively discern variations in core features.
+Similarly, in zero-shot learning, the linear probe is formed by concatenating text representations.
+This section explores the biases inherent in zero-shot classification prompts.